 Whether you agree or not, I do believe that you care even if it is in the slightest.
 Though I don't know if I can say the same about my friends (you know who I'm speaking of), but I do know that you couldn't bear to see what was happening.
 I am simply thanking you for what you have done—isn't it about time that we moved past this bickering acquaintance stage and call this something a bit more?
-I doubt there will be any severe rivalry between us, mostly due to the fact that You-Know-Who is defeated.
+I doubt there will be any rivalry between us, mostly due to the fact that Voldemort is defeated.

-Again, he had replied curtly.
+Again, he had replied curtly, much to her disdain.